 According to the size and need of your business, determine whether your company needs specific industry functionality, or whether it will work better with a more flexible, standardized solution.

 As with most implementations, the success of your business management solution depends on following a systematic approach.
-Sometimes, the implementation process runs into minor bumps, and the implementation plan falls behind to accommodate those unforeseen circumstances.
+Sometimes, the implementation strategy runs into minor bumps, and the implementation plan falls behind to accommodate those unforeseen circumstances.